zllovesuki/G14Manager/README.md

 macOS: [https://github.com/hieplpvip/AsusSMC](https://github.com/hieplpvip/AsusSMC)

+It seems like both "Armoury Crate Control Interface" and "Asus Optimization" talk to "Microsoft Windows Management Interface for ACPI" with device path `ACPI\PNP0C14\ATK`.

 ## Requirements

-ROGManager requires "Asus Optimization" to be running as a Service, since "Asus Optimization" loads the `atkwmiacpi64.sys` driver and interpret ACPI events as key presses, and exposes a `\\.\ATKACPI` device to be used.
+ROGManager requires "Armoury Crate Control Interface" and "Asus Optimization" to be running as a Service, since "Asus Optimization" loads the `atkwmiacpi64.sys` driver and interpret ACPI events as key presses, and exposes a `\\.\ATKACPI` device to be used.
 "Asus Optimization" also notifies other processes via Messages (which ROGManager will receive).
-You do not need any other softwares from Asus to use ROGManager.
+You do not need any other softwares from Asus running to use ROGManager; you can safely uninstall them from your system.
+However, some softwares are installed as Windows driver, and you should disable them in Services:

 ![Running Services](images/services.png)